Understanding ulcerative colitis (UC)

-Ulcerative colitis is an autoimmune disease, which means it causes your immune system to attack parts of your body.
-With it, your immune system causes inflammation and ulcers in the lining of your colon.
-Ulcerative colitis can be more active at times and less active at others.
-When it’s more active, you have more symptoms.
-These times are called flare-ups.
+Ulcerative colitis (UC) is an autoimmune disease.
+It causes your immune system to attack parts of your body.
+If you have UC, your immune system causes inflammation and ulcers in the lining of your colon.

 Increased risk of certain types of cancer

 Imuran lowers the activity of your immune system.
 This means your immune system may not work as well to fight off infections.
 As a result, the following types of infections are a fairly common side effect:

 Even though they’re common, infections can still be serious.

 Symptoms of an allergic reaction usually happen within the first few weeks of treatment.
 They include:

 If you have these symptoms, contact your doctor right away.

 Imuran may interact with the following medications:

 - aminosalicylates, such as mesalamine (Canasa, Lialda, Pentasa), which are often prescribed for people with mild to moderate UC

 - the blood thinner warfarin (Coumadin, Jantoven)